5 Best Strategies for Turning Prospects into Customers

 We already know that content is king, so don’t try talking your way out of this step in the prospect-to-customer process.
 In most cases, content is up to your marketing team, so this is where your sales team has to cooperate with the marketing team and make sure they have the right content and information for every step of the sales pipeline.

 The easiest way to convert prospects into customers is by being one step ahead and knowing what type of content could persuade certain people.
 This is where your marketing efforts come in handy.

 While working on your content strategy, you should have a grasp of your buyer persona and how different groups of customers may benefit from your services.
 The first thing you need to do is differentiate your channels and key messages, and figure out which works best for different audiences.

 Targeting your audience by age, industry, lifestyle, and location is a great starting point.
 Small business owners will have different needs than those of bigger businesses.
 They may be more interested in case studies that highlight small businesses with a focus on the quality of the service; bigger businesses may focus on the quantity aspect since they need platforms that allow a higher number of users and specific integrations.

-A solid content strategy also involves consistency and a strong team of content writers and graphic designers to support your monthly content calendars.
+A solid content strategy to move that prospect to customer also involves consistency and a strong team of content writers and designers to support your content calendars.
 You can choose to hire an in-house team (if you have the budget) or engage services of agencies or freelancers like Godot Media (writing service), Envato (hiring freelance designers), Videopixie (hiring videographers or video editors), and Upwork/Fiverr (hiring freelancers from all domains/skills), among others.

 Providing value to your potential customers shows them what they can expect from working with you.
 If you have a series of video tutorials or similar educational materials that show people how to use your services or get the most out of your products, share it with them before they become customers.